0xKubitus/Cairo-Loto_PoC_backend_cairo-0/README.md

 ```
 starknet deploy --class_hash 0x590624cb14c82ec9cfa19124fe1a26e4b7b1132ba0e845925734975754b1327 --inputs 0x4c6f7474657279204d5650 0x544b54 0x044bdc0da3aebf62380588ebc75cd404a6bab6581bc01133554a873137a963bc
 ```

+Note that with last versions of the compiler supporting cairo-0, converting every hex into felt/decimal representation for bash commands is not mandatory anymore.

 ## Contract is Live on Testnet!

 my PoC contract is deployed on testnet:
 -> contract address: 0x074ba6bd39ac4ca2b388f63a48aa31f72e1c26a54dce6aaad9f86c76a4e41f37

+# the above address needs to be updated with the final contract address!

 <br >